 There is a casual, relaxed manner about our art studios, packed with materials, run by an experienced, creative staff.
 Visiting artists join us every two weeks to teach, inspire, and design unique projects.

 Our two studio buildings include studios for painting and drawing, ceramics, hand crafts and fabrics, photography, and printmaking, including a darkroom for photo-silkscreen.
 The art program also has a dedicated blackbox theater for puppetry, animation, light art, video, and installation.

-For campers seeking a structured visual arts curriculum, the Farm Arts sessions are an ideal choice.
-Campers enrolled in The Farm Arts program work under the guidance of a visiting artist and our art staff for two hours each day, and then are free to continue their work in the studios throughout the day, and explore the many other activities offered at camp.
+For campers seeking a 2-week visual arts experience, the Visual Arts Session I & II are an ideal choice.
+Campers enrolled in the Visual Arts Session programs work as much as they want in the studios with the guidance and assistance of visiting artists and studio staff, and explore the many other activities offered at camp.

 Our studios are open to all campers all day, every day.
-Campers in the 3 and 4-week programs, Rock Farm program, and the Dance Intensive can come into the studios any time their schedule allows, to participate in structured lessons and classes, to begin a new project, or to continue work on an ongoing project.
+Campers in the 3 and 4-week programs, Rock Music Session I & II, and the Dance Intensive can come into the studios any time their schedule allows, to participate in structured lessons and classes, to begin a new project, or to continue work on an ongoing project.
 Staff are always available to provide instruction, assistance, and inspiration.

 PAINTING AND DRAWING

 Flooded with light, slightly elevated on an old rock foundation, the painting and drawing studio provides a panoramic view of the campus.
 At any time of day, there are campers in the studio, some working in concentrated silence, others chatting casually.
 Our instructors move from camper to camper, offering gentle, individualized guidance.

 Often, the camp’s animals and natural scenery find their way into the campers’ work, inspiring them to ask questions about the skills necessary for representational drawing and painting.